Triangulating on Possible Futures: Conducting User Studies on Several Futures Instead of Only One: The Findings

-The first benefit relates to possibilities of \emph{cross-validation} \cite{fusch2018denzins,flick2018triangulation} that we presented in the \nameref{sec:background}, and builds on the distinction between the widely plausible and scenario-unique findings in Figure~\ref{fig:findings-summary}'s right side.
-If we had studied only one of the two possible futures, we would not know which findings are scenario-unique and thus would probably have only limited plausibility.
-We can consider that if our study had been about the MyData future only, for example, we would have obtained a flat list of findings that would be a combination of the top and middlemost lists of Figure~\ref{fig:findings-summary}.
+The first benefit stems from possibilities for \emph{cross-checking} \cite{fusch2018denzins,flick2018triangulation}.
+Its foundation, which was also called `cross-validation' in \nameref{sec:background}, builds on the distinction between scenario-unique and more broadly plausible findings, as crystallised on the far right in Figure~\ref{fig:findings-summary}.
+Had we studied only one of the two possible futures, we would not know which of the findings are unique to it and, hence, probably of limited plausibility.
+For example, a study confined to the MyData future could only have yielded a flat list of findings intermingling the uppermost and middle list in the figure.

-Now, ignorant of the probably wider plausibility of the middlemost findings, we could pick the scenario-unique finding about learning-oriented experiences of performance tracking as the main finding of our study.
-Mistaking that as a significant finding, possibly across a wider range of possible AI futures, we could over-generalise our findings.
-At the same time, this would downplay the importance of the middlemost set of findings which we can, thanks to triangulation, now consider more plausible.
-We would also be unaware of that we are making this mistake.
+Left unaware of the probably broader plausibility of the latter set, we could equally well have identified the MyData-specific finding about learning-oriented experiences of performance-tracking as a significant result, perhaps even the main finding of our study.
+Mistaking that for a significant pattern that would extend across a wide range of possible AI futures, could have risked over-generalising our findings.
+At the same time, we would have ended up downplaying the importance of patterns listed in the middle -- patterns that, thanks to triangulation, we know we can deem more plausible.
+Also, we would have remained ignorant of that error.